Uniqueness of Ricci flow with scaling invariant estimates: Some Preliminaries on Ricci flows

-In \cite[Theorem 2.1]{ChenZhu2006}, Chen-Zhu established the existence of harmonic map heat flow coupled with bounded curvature Ricci flow starting from identity, when the target manifold is a fixed metric with bounded curvature.
-Indeed following their method, it is easy to see that the same holds for harmonic map heat flow coupled with evolving metrics of quasi-bounded geometry, see also \cite{HuangTam2022}.
-We only need the following weaker form.
+In \cite[Theorem 2.1]{ChenZhu2006}, Chen–Zhu established the existence of the harmonic map heat flow coupled with a bounded-curvature Ricci flow, starting from the identity map, when the target manifold is equipped with a fixed metric of bounded curvature.
+Following their method, it is straightforward to see that the same conclusion holds for the harmonic map heat flow coupled with evolving metrics of quasi‑bounded geometry; see also \cite{HuangTam2022}.
+For our purposes, we require only the following weaker version.

-\begin{thm} For any $n\in \mathbb{N}, \Lambda_0>0$, there exists $\hat T_1(n,\Lambda_0)>0$ such that the following holds: Suppose $(M^n,h(t))$ and $(N^n,\tilde h(t))$ for $t\in [0,T]$ are two smooth family of complete metrics such that for some $\rho>0$ and for all $t\in [0,T]$, \begin{enumerate} \item $|\Rm(\tilde h)|+|\Rm(h)|\leq \rho^{-2}$; \item $|\partial_t h|+|\partial_t \tilde h|\leq \rho^{-2}$ and; \item $\sup_{M} |\partial^i_t \nabla^j \Rm(h)|+\sup_{N} |\partial_t^i \nabla^j \Rm(\tilde h)|<\infty$ for all $i,j\in \mathbb{N}$. \end{enumerate} If $f:M\to N$ is a smooth map such that \begin{enumerate} \item[(i)] $|d f|^2_{h(0),\tilde h(0)}\leq \Lambda_0$; \item[(ii)] $\sup_M|Ddf|^2<+\infty$; \item[(iii)] $f(M)\Subset N$. \end{enumerate} Then the harmonic map heat flow:
+\begin{thm} For any $n\in \mathbb{N}, \Lambda_0>0$, there exists $\hat T_1(n,\Lambda_0)>0$ such that the following holds: Suppose $(M^n,h(t))$ and $(N^n,\tilde h(t))$ for $t\in [0,T]$ are two smooth family of complete metrics such that for some $\rho>0$ and for all $t\in [0,T]$, \begin{enumerate} \item $|\Rm(\tilde h)|+|\Rm(h)|\leq \rho^{-2}$; \item $|\partial_t h|+|\partial_t \tilde h|\leq \rho^{-2}$ and; \item $\sup_{M} |\partial^i_t \nabla^j \Rm(h)|+\sup_{N} |\partial_t^i \tilde \nabla^j \Rm(\tilde h)|<\infty$ for all $i,j\in \mathbb{N}$. \end{enumerate} If $f:M\to N$ is a smooth map such that \begin{enumerate} \item[(i)] $|d f|^2_{h(0),\tilde h(0)}\leq \Lambda_0$; \item[(ii)] $\sup_M|Ddf|^2<+\infty$; \item[(iii)] $f(M)\Subset N$. \end{enumerate} Then the harmonic map heat flow: